maxkatzmann/Hipe/README.md

 * `Mouse Wheel` or `+` or `-` changes the size of the selected circle
 * `O` adds a circle centered at the origin
 * `E` adds an edge between all selected points
+* `R` sets the radius of all selected points to the one of the first selected point
 * `C` cycles through the colors of the selected circle `[Black, Green, Red, Blue, Orange and Magenta]`
 * `S` prints the drawing as SVG
 * `I` prints the drawing as Ipe